Marine Mechanics: Career, Salary and Education Information

 We offer excellent compensation package with medical, dental, vision and

-- Skipper Marine Corp.
+- Cp Marine

 Marine mechanics are part of a larger group known as small engine mechanics.
 While many of these professionals possess some skills and knowledge in all types of small engines, most specialize in one area.
 Those who choose marine mechanics careers diagnose, repair, inspect, and make necessary adjustments to motorboats and small watercraft.